Get help now Make a donation

 Why might it be difficult to get diagnosed?

-• Mental health professionals often don't get enough training on dissociative disorders.
-They might not even think about the possibility of a dissociative disorder when assessing your mental health.
+• Professionals often don't get enough training on dissociative disorders.
+They might not even think about this possibility when assessing your mental health.
 This means that they might not ask you the right questions about your symptoms.

-• Some people coping with dissociative symptoms try to keep them hidden from others.
-It might feel difficult to talk openly about your experiences.
+• You might want to keep your sypmtoms hidden.
+It might feel difficult to talk openly about about your experiences.

 What can I do if I disagree with my diagnosis?

-If your diagnosis doesn't feel right to you, it's important to discuss this with a mental health professional so you can get the right treatment.
+If your diagnosis doesn't feel right to you, it's important to discuss this with a mental health professional.

 Not everyone finds it helpful to get a diagnosis.
 Even if you don't get a specific diagnosis, you can still seek help for your symptoms.